Watford Writers

 My first novel, a sequel to a famous 20th Century quintessential English novel, was completed in the Autumn of 2018.
 Due to copyright law, this sequel shall remain unpublished until further notice.

-My second and third novels, entitled Duty of Candour and Remorse for the Rising Sun were completed in 2021 and are due for publication in 2022.
+and Remorse for the Rising Sun were completed in 2021 and are due for publication in Autumn 2023 and 2024 respectively.

 Current writing project: